 If you are on the lookout for iconic and Insta-worthy places with a wow factor, you’ll be enraptured by the magnificence of these Milanese gems.

 The Castle, located in the city centre, was the citadel of power of the ancient lords of Milan.
 With over 600 years of history, it houses artistic treasures by Michelangelo and Leonardo da Vinci.
 The grounds and large internal courtyards are also easily accessible on foot and give a wonderful view of Parco Sempione and the neoclassical Arch of Peace.

 In addition to the impressive tombs dedicated to celebrated personalities of Milano’s history, the cemetery, which indeed qualifies as an open-air museum, is adorned with stunning sculptures and gardens.

 - City Life

 A new and extremely modern district characterized by three towers by great international archistars, all with a very particular shape: the straight, the crooked and the concave.

 MILAN’S DESIGN DISTRICTS

 If you want to discover the history of Milanese design and admire some of the most iconic pieces, don’t miss the Triennale di Milano museum, overlooking Parco Sempione.

-The Navigli, Tortona and Porta Genova and Brera districts host many of the design week events, as do the studios of many important designers.
-The new collections and special events transform the areas into a totally unmissable extravaganza - ideal places for lunches, dinners, aperitifs and night-time entertainment!
+The Navigli, Tortona, Porta Genova and Brera districtshost many of the design week events, as do the studios of many important designers.
+The new collections and special events transform the areas into an unmissable extravaganza – full of ideal spots for lunches, dinners, aperitifs and night-time entertainment.

 Want to end your Milan stay in style?
-After a walk, enjoy an aperitif on the canals or in the dockland (Darsena) area at sunset.
+After a walk, enjoy an aperitif on the Navigli or in the dockland area (Darsena) at sunset.